CARAT Series 2021 Commences with U.S., Sri Lanka, Japan

 Rear Adm.
-YN Jayarathna, deputy chief of staff of Sri Lanka Navy, delivers remarks during the opening ceremony for Cooperation Afloat and Readiness at Sea Training (CARAT) Sri Lanka.
+Chris Engdahl, commander Expeditionary Strike Group 7, delivers remarks virtually during the opening ceremony for Cooperation Afloat and Readiness at Sea Training (CARAT) Sri Lanka.
 In its 27th year, the CARAT series is comprised of multinational exercises, designed to enhance U.S. and partner navies’ abilities to operate together in response to traditional and non-traditional maritime security challenges in the Indo-Pacific region.
 (U.S. Navy courtesy photo)

 |Date Taken: